sweatersjpg/NENES/README.md

 ## 7. lset() & lget & setNumberOfLayers()
-Layers are used to draw sprites behind or on top of other sprite (for example you'd want your player in the foreground and the map in the background)
+Layers are used to draw sprites behind or on top of other sprite (for example, you'd want your player in the foreground and the map in the background)

 ```javascript
 setNumberOfLayers(n) //called in init_() creates n layers for sprites to be drawn on